Fortnite Season 3 patch notes: the glorious hunting rifle returns, charge shotgun debuts

 Fortnite Season 3 patch notes

 Half the map is underwater now, which places a higher emphasis on mobility rather than the usual build battles.
 With less real estate to build on, getting to and fro either to out run the storm or island hop your way to a better vantage is way more important now.
-We'll have a closer look at the map changes soon.
-But, hey, speaking of mobility...
+Here's a look at the biggest changes in Fortnite Season 3's map.
+And, hey, speaking of mobility...

 You can water ski behind sharks now.
 Use a fishing pole to catch a ride.
 Those suckers can damage you though, so be careful.